yehonatan604/HexaUI-dev/README.md

-# Rainbow Plus UI
+# React Hexa UI

-**Rainbow Plus UI** is a modern, flexible, and lightweight React component library built with Vite and styled with Tailwind CSS.
+**React Hexa UI** is a modern, flexible, and lightweight React component library built with Vite and styled with Tailwind CSS.
 It offers a wide range of customizable and reusable components that simplify UI development for your React applications.

 ## Features